kristinetuazon/kristinetuazon/README.md

 - ✨ Hi, I’m @kristinetuazon
 - 👀 I’m interested in coffee, journaling, photography, travelling and coding!
-- 🌱 I’m currently learning JavaScript, HTML, CSS.
-I just picked up Java because of pure curiosity. 🗡🐈
+- 🌱 I’m currently learning Python, GraphQL and some other shenanigans.
-- 📫 How to reach me - kristine.jane.tuazon@gmail.com, drop a message in my instagram or linkedIn account https://www.instagram.com/kristinetuazon | https://www.linkedin.com/in/kristinejanetuazon/.
+- 📫 How to reach me - kristine.jane.tuazon@gmail.com, drop a message in my instagram or LinkedIn account.

 <br />
 <br />